ethancarlsson/Idealista-WebScraper/README.md

 - It will produce produce two csv files:
   - "new_places" + the current date and time.
 This will contain all the new appartments that were found on that scrape.
 Nothing in the original "output" file will be reproduced here.
   - "new_output".
 This file is just used to compare against the original "output" file to ensure that nothing is repeated in the "new_places" file.
-- All new items will be appended to the original "output file.
+- All new items will be appended to the original "output file".